Isaias (Isa) Chaves Villamizar

 Pricing Responses to Platform Leakage: Optimal Design When Matches Are Irrevocable

-I analyze a two-period model of a monopolist platform running a two-sided one-to-one matching market, where (i) agents can contract privately off the platform once they are matched (matches are irrevocable); (ii) they differ in how likely they are to want further business with a match (their durability); and (iii) one side of the market (say, the firms in a freelancing platform like UpWork/Elance-oDesk) has private information about its durability.
-I characterize the revenue-maximizing mechanism that a platform should use in this environment.
+I analyze a two-period model of a monopolist platform running a two-sided one-to-one matching market between workers and firms, where (i) agents can contract privately off the platform once they are matched (matches are irrevocable); (ii) they differ in how likely they are to want further business with a match (their durability);

 In Sebastian Edwards, Simon Johnson, and David Weil (eds.), African Successes: Sustainable Growth, University of Chicago Press, 2016.

 A fundamental problem for economic development is that most poor countries have 'weak states' which are incapable or unwilling to provide basic public goods such as law enforcement, order, education and infrastructure.
 In Africa this is often attributed to the persistence of 'indirect rule' from the colonial period.
 In this paper we discuss the ways in which a state constructed on the basis of indirect rule is weak and the mechanisms via which this has persisted since independence in Sierra Leone.
 We also present a hypothesis as to why the extent to which indirect rule has persisted varies greatly within Africa, linking it to the presence or the absence of large centralized pre-colonial polities within modern countries.
 Countries which had such a polity, such as Ghana and Uganda, tended to abolish indirect rule since it excessively empowered traditional rulers at the expense of post-colonial elites.
 Our argument provides a new mechanism which can explain the positive correlation between pre-colonial political centralization and modern public goods and development outcomes.